Life in a Day 2020: filming day and requirements for YouTube's crowd-sourced documentary

 Canon EOS M6 Mark II

-One of the newer compact Canon M series cameras, this mirrorless with a flip-up screen makes vlogging and documentary filmmaking a cinch.
+One of the new Canon M series cameras, this mirrorless with a flip-up screen makes vlogging and documentary filmmaking a cinch.
 The Canon M50 was also good, but this model has uncropped 4K with DualPixel auto-focus, and it's slightly smaller with the lack of a built-in viewfinder.

 Sony ZV-1

-Sony's reworked the the RX100 series for video with its new ZV-1 entry, and it's been enough of a showstopper to dethrone Canon G7 X Mark III as our best compact vlogging camera pick.
-Despite its pocketable size and truly dated micro USB port, it packs real-time tracking and Eye AF in addition to a bright 24-70mm lens.
+Sony's reworked the the RX100 VII for video, and it's been enough of a showstopper to dethrone Canon G7 X Mark III as our best compact vlogging camera pick.
+Despite its pocketable size and dated micro USB port, it packs real-time tracking and Eye AF in addition to a bright 24-70mm lens.

 Olympus OM-D E-M5 Mark III

 Olympus is exiting the camera business, but it still holds the top spot in our best vlogging camera guide simply because the specs are amazing for its size.
 What makes it better than the Sony?
-Mainly, it comes down to the image built into this Micro Four Thirds camera.
+Mainly, the image built into this Micro Four Thirds camera.